 Rescue efforts in Le Chambon continued until the end of the war.
 They were not without their tragedies.
 Daniel Trocmé, a cousin of André's, died in the Maidanek death camp in Poland on April 4, 1944.
-Jean-Pierre Trocmé, the eldest of the Trocmé children, died weeks before the Allied liberation forced into hiding.
+Jean-Pierre Trocmé, the eldest of the Trocmé children, died weeks before the Allied liberation.